henriqueambrosano/henriqueambrosano/README.md

 I am 26 years old, currently I am student at Trybe (I started in Feb 2022), which is a programming school that trains Full-Stack developers, my graduation forecast is in february 2023.
 I am passionate about learning and also about teaching

 - 🔭 I’m currently working on ...
 IEBT digital as a junior front-end developer
-- 🌱 I’m currently learning ...
-Vuejs, SQL and TypeScript
 - 👯 I’m looking to collaborate on ...
 Any project
+- 🧠  I'm learning Vuejs, SQL and TypeScript
+- 🌍  I'm based in Minas Gerais - Brazil
+- 🖥️  See my portfolio at [My Portfolio](https://henriqueambrosano.vercel.app)
+- ✉️  You can contact me at [henriqueambrosano@hotmail.com](mailto:henriqueambrosano@hotmail.com)

 <br/>

 ### Languages and Tools: